uwe-app/app/README.md

 ## Snippets

-Markdown documents are parsed via handlebars before being converted to HTML which allows including other markdown document snippets using the normal handlebars syntax.
+Markdown documents are parsed via handlebars before being rendered to HTML which allows including document snippets using the normal handlebars syntax.
 The referenced templates will also be parsed as markdown so we recommend using the `.md.hbs` file extension to distinguish them from.

 The `.hbs` extension is always removed so you can reference snippets like this: